google/zetasql/docs/aggregate_functions.md

 rows.
 Returns `NULL` when `expression` is `NULL` for all rows in the group.

 `ANY_VALUE` behaves as if `RESPECT NULLS` is specified;
-Rows for which `expression` is `NULL` are considered and may be selected.
+rows for which `expression` is `NULL` are considered and may be selected.

 **Supported Argument Types**